< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On February 12, 1914, Governor Ernest Lister (1870-1919) and other dignitaries from around the state attend a banquet and grand ball in Port Angeles to celebrate the beginning of electric power service from the Elwha River dam.
 The hydroelectric project is the brainchild of Port Angeles real estate developer Thomas T. Aldwell (1868-1954), who spent 20 years acquiring the necessary land and arranging for financing and building the dam.
 The Elwha electricity will power much of the Olympic Peninsula and the Puget Sound Navy Yard at Bremerton.
 It will propel development of a thriving pulp mill industry at Port Angeles, the centerpiece of Clallam County's economy for many years.
-The original dam and a second one upriver at Glines Canyon also block the Elwha's once huge salmon runs, which many years later will lead to a negotiated decision to take both dams down, with removal work beginning in 2011.
+The original dam and a second one upriver at Glines Canyon also block the Elwha's once huge salmon runs, which many years later will lead to a negotiated decision to take both dams down, with removal work beginning in 2011 and the Elwha Dam gone by March 2012.

 Originally from Canada, Thomas Aldwell gave up a job as a bank clerk at age 22 to seek his fortune in the American west.
 He arrived in Port Angeles in 1890, when it was just beginning to boom.
 He worked at many different jobs, but always concentrated on acquiring land.
 Soon after his arrival, he was captivated by a homestead claim located on the Elwha River, about seven miles west of the young city.
 Aldwell paid top dollar for rights to the claim, located about five miles from the river's mouth above "a canyon through which the Elwha River thundered" (Aldwell, 68).